tarasglek/age-armored-decrypt/README.md

 ```

 You can now include the encrypted secrets and decrypt them wherever the corresponding SOPS_AGE_KEY env var is set.

+Note: For decryption to work, the SOPS_AGE_KEY environment variable must contain one of the private keys corresponding to the public keys listed in .sops.yaml.

 ```ts
 import secrets_encrypted from "./secrets.enc.json" with { type: "json" };